-The Jacuzzi pivot point will need another right angle bend.
+The Jacuzzi pivot point will need another right-angle bend.
 Then back up to the end which will rest on the ground when the spa cover lift is opened up.
-Welding all pipes with spot welds first is preferred if you need to make small changes like add pipe or cut off pipe.
+Welding all pipes with spot welds first is preferred if you need to make small changes like adding pipe or cutting off some pipe.

-Once the final piece is in place fully weld up all seams and then grind flat.
+Once the final piece is in place, you can fully weld up all seams and then grind the weld flat.
 It should look like a V with one side larger as shown above.

 DIY Spa Cover Lifter Pivot Point Brackets

 Drill 3 13mm holes for the bolts.
-Two in the bottom and one in the top.
+Two at the bottom and one at the top.

-Put a 12mm galvanised bolt into the top hole and weld into place.
+Put a 12mm galvanized bolt into the top hole and weld it into place.

-Round of all sharp corners and sides of your DIY Spa Cover lift pivot point and paint with your favourite steel protection paint like Rust Guard or Kill-rust.
+Round all sharp corners and sides of your DIY Spa Cover lift pivot point and paint with your favorite steel protection paint like Rust Guard or Kill-rust.

 Making Spa Cover Lifter

-Once its all painted and dry, bolt the pivot points to the DIY Spa Cover Lifter frame.
+Once it is all painted and dry, bolt the pivot points to the DIY Spa Cover Lifter frame.
 Use some grease on the pivot point bolts.
 It’s now time to bolt it into the concrete slab.
 I used 12mm dynabolt concrete bolts.
-Use a socket set to make sure it’s bolted down nice and tight.
+Use a socket set to make sure it’s bolted down nicely and tight.

 Congratulations you have now made a Hot Tub Spa Cover lifter for about $50 saving many hundreds of dollars.
-But if you want cheap ready-made Spa cover lifter check out the ones below from Amazon.
+But if you want a cheap ready-made Spa cover lifter, then check out the ones shown below from Amazon.

 I am a qualified Industrial Electrician for the past 20 years and I love to share my knowledge on home repair and maintenance jobs.